Ciara And Russell Wilson Reveal Epic Halloween Costumes: ‘Jay & Bey’

 “I looveeee it!” one fan wrote after seeing Ciara’s video, while another said that the twosome had “nailed it.”

-“It’s so good!!!!!!!!” a third comment read, while others left fire emoji and smiley faces with hearts for eyes as the uploads racked up thousands of likes in just a few minutes.
+“It’s so good!!!!!!!!” a third comment read, while others left fire emoji and heart-eye emoji as the uploads racked up thousands of likes in just a few minutes.

-Fans also flooded to social media to praise the couple – who are parents to 2-year-old Sienna, while Ciara is also mom to 5-year-old son Future with rapper Future – to share their thoughts on their Halloween homage to the duo.
+Fans also flooded social media to praise the couple to share their thoughts on their Halloween homage to the duo.

 Many took to Twitter to show love, with one even calling the epic look “legendary.”